Bob Hannum Polishes Historic Markers in Time for the 250th

 First, Saving Hands and Feet

-Across the bottom of the pool is a sprawling image of over 7000 individually cut colored tiles.
+Across the bottom of the irregularly shaped pool is a sprawling image of over 7000 individually cut vibrantly colored tiles.
 It was created by the Picasso of the Philippines, Vicente Silva Manansala (1910-1981) in 1965 when the pool was constructed.
 Manansala is now considered a national treasure, and although he is well-known in the Philippines and beyond, this artwork is not.
 Until this restoration, no one knew about it except the US State Department's Office of Cultural Heritage which asked me for help.

 Mr. Manansala was prolific, creating many paintings and stained glass artworks, but only a few compositions in tile, and this is one of them.
-It is a cubist depiction of sea creatures and aquatic plants, a work of great beauty and great value.
+It is a cubist depiction of sea creatures and plants, a work of great beauty and value.

 The Initial Work